spotbot2k/webfont-generator-bundle/README.md

 * Generate and load font CSS
 * Manage font styles (bold, italic etc.)

+## What does not
+* Handle multiple layouts separatly
+* Unload CSS if switched off

 ## TODO
 * Do more tests to esnure stability
 * Add german and russian translation